-Lorna has enjoyed a successful 25-year career in the pharmaceutical industry, encompassing clinical research, business development, marketing, and sales, all across a wide variety of therapeutic areas, including Respiratory, CNS, Cardiopulmonary, Metabolic, Psychiatry, Neurology, HIV, and Vaccines.
-She has worked in the United States, Europe, and Asia Pacific.
+Lorna has enjoyed a successful 25-year career in the pharmaceutical industry, encompassing clinical research, business development, marketing, and sales across a wide variety of therapeutic areas, including respiratory, CNS, cardiopulmonary, oncology, metabolic, psychiatry, neurology, HIV, pain, and vaccines.
+She has worked in the United States, Europe, and the Asia Pacific.
 She immigrated to Australia in 2002 and worked for GSK Australia as the Commercial Vice President for 5 years.
-In 2009, she established Ikaria Australia Ltd Pty., a biotherapeutics company that commercialises drugs and devices for intensive care medicine.
-Lorna is currently Vice President, Commercial Operations of bioCSL Ltd. Lorna graduated with a PhD in Neurobiology (University College London), BSc in Pharmacology (University of Glasgow), and went on to hold academic positions at the Cardiothoracic Institute at the Royal Brompton Hospital (London) and at the Royal Post Graduate Medical School (London).
+In 2009, she established Ikaria Australia Ltd Pty., a biotherapeutics company that commercialised drugs and devices for intensive care medicine.
+Lorna is currently Vice President, Commercial Operations, Asia Pacific of Seqirus bioCSL Ltd. (A CSL company).
+She served on the Board of BioMelbourne Network (an industry-led membership association for organisations engaged in biotechnology, medical technology, and health innovation in the state of Victoria) for 8 years, including holding the position of Secretary.
+Lorna graduated with a PhD in Neurobiology (University College London) and a BSc in Pharmacology (University of Glasgow), and went on to hold academic positions at the Cardiothoracic Institute at the Royal Brompton Hospital (London) and the Royal Post Graduate Medical School (London).

 Andrew Wilks, BSc, PhD, was most recently Chief Scientific Officer and founder of Cytopia.
 Prior to starting Cytopia, Andrew was at the Ludwig Institute for Cancer Research in Melbourne where he discovered the JAK kinases.
 He holds an Honorary Professorship at Monash University (Melbourne) and was the inaugural winner of the Australian Biobusiness Award in 2007.
 Based in Melbourne, Australia, Andrew co-founded SYN|thesis in 2007 and now oversees global operations.